Dehydration reaction: Alkene formation

+The reaction is induced by dehydrating reagents.
+For example, 2-methyl-cyclohexan-1-ol dehydrates to 1-methylcyclohexene in the presence of Martin's sulfurane, which reacts irreversibly with water.

 Double dehydration is illustrated by the conversion of glycerol to acrolein:

 Dehydration reactions in inorganic chemistry

-The formation of the pyrophosphate bond is an important dehydration relevant to bioenergetics.

 Various construction materials are produced by dehydration.
 Plaster of Paris is produced by dehydration of gypsum in a kiln: